formal-land/llzk-lib/doc/doxygen/5_contributing.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

 2. Install or update LLZK development dependencies.
-For more information, see [the development guide](doc/setup.md).
+For more information, see \ref setup "the development guide"

 3. Create a working branch and start with your changes!